Alexis-Varin/RightOmicsTools/README.md

-All functions are [documented on GitHub](https://alexis-varin.github.io/RightSeuratTools/reference/index.html) and help may also be accessed using the `?` operator in R.
+All functions are [documented on GitHub](https://alexis-varin.github.io/RightSeuratTools/reference/index.html) and help may also be accessed using `?` in R.

 ## Citation